+Breadfruit is a handsome, fast-growing tropical tree that can produce more than 200 cantaloupe-sized fruits in a single season.
+The starchy, fragrant fruit tastes something like bread, but it’s rich in fiber, vitamins, minerals, and high-quality protein.
+It’s not surprising that breadfruit is an important source of nutrition in many parts of the world.
 Breadfruit is usually propagated by taking root cuttings or shoots, which produce a tree identical to the parent plant.
-Other common methods include layering, in-vitro propagation or grafting.
+Other common methods include layering, in-vitro propagation, or grafting.
 Once established, breadfruit trees require very little care.
 If you’re ambitious, you can definitely try growing breadfruit from seed, but keep in mind the fruit won’t develop true to type.
 If you’re interested in planting breadfruit seeds, read on for more information on breadfruit seed propagation.

 How to Grow Breadfruit from Seed